 Gateway to Qatar

-Qatar is centrally located on the globe, close to Europe, Africa and Asia.
-Flights from around the world touch down on Qatar’s Hamad International Airport every day, making Qatar the perfect place for layovers and visits.
+Qatar is centrally located globally, close to Europe, Africa, and Asia.
+Flights from around the world touch down at Qatar’s Hamad International Airport daily, making Qatar the perfect place for layovers and visits.

 Hamad International Airport

-HIA is certified as a 5 Star Airport by Skytrax and was ranked the Third Best Airport in the World at the 2020 Skytrax World Airport Awards.
-It can handle 8,700 passengers per hour and has an annual capacity of up to 50 million passengers.
+HIA is certified as a 5 Star Airport by Skytrax and was ranked the Best Airport in the World at the 2021 and 2022 Skytrax World Airport Awards.
+The airport currently serves more than 30 million passengers annually and is undergoing further expansion to support more than 50 million.

-Qatar Airways, the award-winning national carrier, is certified as a 5-Star Airline for the quality of its airport and onboard product and staff service.
+Qatar Airways, the award-winning national carrier, is certified as a 5-Star Airline for its airport and onboard product and staff service quality.

-The Qatar Airways network connects Doha with more than 150 popular destinations around the world, including most major cities throughout the Middle East, Europe, Africa, Asia, Australasia & North and South America.
+The Qatar Airways network connects Doha with more than 150 popular destinations worldwide, including most major cities throughout the Middle East, Europe, Africa, Asia, Australasia & North, and South America.

-Cruise tourism brings over 100 thousand visitors a year to Qatar, enabling them to enjoy the many landmarks that are mere minutes from Doha Port.
+Cruise tourism brings over 100 thousand visitors annually to Qatar, enabling them to enjoy the many landmarks that are mere minutes from Doha Port.
 The peak season runs from October to May, allowing visitors to enjoy the country’s pleasant winter weather during that time.

 Qatar has two major seasons: Summer and Winter.
-May to September can be considered as Summer months, while December to February is the cooler season.
+May to September can be considered summer, while December to February is the cooler season.
 March to April and October to November are the transition months.

-Summer temperatures are routinely 50°C in the day and quite often greater than 40°C at night. t’s important to wear sunblock, cover yourself and drink plenty of water when going outside during the day.
+Summer temperatures are routinely 50°C during the day and often more than 40°C at night.
+It’s important to wear sunblock, cover yourself and drink plenty of water when going outside during the day.